MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

-# Let's Start with the Bootloader
+d# Let's Start with the Bootloader

 ## Introduction